-- assisting the Board to develop a Board Skills Matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership; - reviewing and recommending to the Board the size and composition of the Board, including succession plans and the succession of the Board Chair and Chief Executive Officer and direct reports to the Chief Executive Officer, having regard to the objective that the Board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds including gender; - reviewing and recommending to the Board the criteria for Board membership; - assisting the Board as required in relation to the performance evaluation of the Board, its committees and individual directors, and in developing and implementing plans for identifying, assessing and enhancing director competencies; - reviewing and making recommendations in relation to any corporate governance issues as requested by the Board from time to time; - reviewing the Board Charter on a periodic basis and recommending any amendments for Board consideration; and - establishing an effective director induction process, regularly reviewing its effectiveness and providing appropriate professional development opportunities for directors.
+Assisting the Board to develop a Board Skills Matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership.

+- Reviewing and recommending to the Board the size and composition of the Board, including succession plans and the succession of the Board Chair, CEO, and direct reports to the CEO, having regard to the objective that the Board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds including gender, age and ethnicity. - Reviewing and recommending to the Board the criteria for Board membership. - Assisting the Board as required in relation to the performance evaluation of the Board, its committees and individual directors, and in developing and implementing plans for identifying, assessing and enhancing director competencies. - Reviewing and making recommendations in relation to any corporate governance issues as requested by the Board from time to time. - Reviewing the Remuneration and Nomination Committee Charter on a periodic basis and recommending any amendments for Board consideration. - Establishing an effective director induction process, regularly reviewing its effectiveness and whether there is a need for existing directors to undertake appropriate professional development.